Your in-depth introduction to the Polyvagal Theory, with loads of links to further learning.

-Sign up for my email list to get my first eBook on the connection between trauma & the Polyvagal Theory.
+Sign up for my email list to get my eBook on the connection between trauma & the Polyvagal Theory.

-the Autonomic nervous system
+the autonomic nervous system

-A sequence of events,
+a sequence of shifts.

-not a menu of options
+not a menu of options.

 We climb up or down the Polyvagal Ladder in order.
 These are biological instincts, not conscious choices.

-If we neurocept that we are not safe, we drop down the ladder into sympathetic arousal.
+If we detect that we are not safe, we drop down the ladder into sympathetic arousal.
 Flight first, then fight.
 If we cannot run away and we cannot fight, we drop down the ladder further into the shutdown state.

 The reverse of this is true as well.
 To come out of shutdown, our sympathetic state needs to kick in first.
 A powerful fight state followed by flight and then into safety once again.

-the Vagal brake
+the vagal brake

-This is the influence of the safe & social system on the heart.
+The influence of the safe & social system on the heart.
 With a stronger vagal brake, there is a higher tolerance to distress.

 Traumatized individuals have a compromised social engagement system.
-So minor problems become highly triggering events.
-Their heart rate increases, sending them into flight/fight sympathetic arousal.
+Minor problems become highly triggering events.
+Think of "the window of tolerance," basically.

 The vagal brake is the focus of Building Safety Anchors.